TUFLOW-Support/QGIS-TUFLOW-Plugin/README.md

 ###To install:

   To enable please save the .zip file to your QGIS plugin directory and then unzip.
-This zip folder will contain a number of This should be here:
+This zip folder will contain a number folders as outlined above.

-  C:\Users\<username>\.qgis2\python\plugins\ (for QGIS 2.0 and later)

 The tuflow folder from QGIS-TUFLOW-Plugin-master.zip\QGIS-TUFLOW-Plugin-master\qgis_plugin\tuflow should sit directly plugin folder i.e.